LEARNAcademy/syllabus/ruby/conditionals.md

 #### Overview

 Functions are customized snippets of code functionality that allow developers to create to reusable logic.
-Because Ruby is so very object oriented, functions are referred to as methods.
+Because Ruby is so very object oriented, all functions are referred to as methods.
 Methods often need to make decisions about the data that is passed in.
 The decisions, or conditional statements, are a sequence of well-defined instructions that produce a unique output based on the value of the input.
 The combination of methods and conditional statements create powerful coding logic.

 #### Previous Lecture: Conditionals (40 min)

 [![YouTube](http://img.youtube.com/vi/dfw_pJsu6aI/0.jpg)](https://youtu.be/dfw_pJsu6aI)

-#### Previous Lecture:Methods (21 min)
+#### Previous Lecture: Methods (21 min)

 [![YouTube](http://img.youtube.com/vi/MJic4poiJPE/0.jpg)](https://youtu.be/MJic4poiJPE)